shred/acme4j/src/doc/docs/usage/account.md

 You can use external tools like `openssl` or standard Java methods to create a key pair.

-A more convenient way is to use the `KeyPairUtils` class in the `acme4j-utils` module.
+A more convenient way is to use the `KeyPairUtils` class.
 This call generates a RSA key pair with a 2048 bit key:

 ```java
 KeyPair accountKeyPair = KeyPairUtils.createKeyPair(2048);